parker21t/MyGenomepwth/README.md

 ![ReverseFastQc.png](/data/ReverseFastQC.png)

 ## 2. Ran trimmomatic
+The forward and reverse sequences of the A26 genome were trimmed using paired-end trimming to eliminate any poor-quality sequences.
 ```bash
 java -jar ~/Assembly/trimmomatic.0.38.jar PE -threads 16 -phred33 -trimlog file.txt A26_1.fastq A26_2.fastq A26_1_paired.fastq A26_1_unpaired.fastq A26_2_paired.fastq A26_2_unpaired.fastq
 ```